kirtfitzpatrick/writer-reader/README.md

 through a formatting function to kebab case, pascal case, or whatever naming convention you use.
 You can even make use of 2D labels like `/Env/Client/FooBar`.

-A `KeyDecorator` is just a class that implements at least one `KeyDecoratorPrototype` which is just a method with this signature:
+A `KeyDecorator` is a lazy way of providing strong typing for classes that implement `KeyDecoratorPrototype` methods.
+They have this signature:

 ```typescript
 export class SomeClass extends KeyDecorator {